iRatePiRat3/SimpleArithmetic/CollatzBehaviorBatterns.md

-# THE COLlATZ: STRUCTURAL BEHAVIOR
+# THE COLlATZ: STRUCTURAL BEHAVIOR CLASSIFICATION
 ** THIS FILE IS BEING EDITED, SOME DEFINITIONS MAY BE INCORRECTLY PLACED OR WORDED...
 The **four deterministic structural behaviors** that replace random chance with predictable structural flow.
 The key is analyzing the number's **binary structure** (trailing zeros and set bits).